mira-ssh/MIR-Panel/README.md

 ---
 ## ⚠️ Disclaimer
 This tool is intended for personal use and to facilitate secure, stable, and free internet access.
 Please use strong credentials for your panel.

+---

+## 🤝 About the Project
+This panel was developed and customized with the collaborative assistance of AI (**Gemini**).
+The core idea is inspired by `ssh-tunnel` implementations.
+The primary goal of developing and releasing this project is to contribute to the community by providing a secure, stable, and censorship-free internet connection for all users.
+We believe in transparency and community-driven development.